Targeted therapies aim at the features that make cancer cells different. They offer a unique treatment option for certain skin cancers.

 What targeted therapies treat advanced basal cell carcinoma?

-Two medications called SMO inhibitors treat advanced BCC:
+Two medications called SMO inhibitors treat certain forms of advanced BCC:

 SMO is short for “Smoothened.”
 SMO is a receptor in a cellular signaling pathway called the Hedgehog pathway.
 About 40% of BCC have mutations that cause an overactive Hedgehog pathway.11